 1. Ships equipped with wind assisted propulsion systems are to demonstrate that they meet the bridge visibility requirements in all operating situations in accordance with SOLAS V/Reg.22.
-If compliance is impractical, alternatives are to be approved by the flag state on a case-by-case basis.
+If the bridge visibility requirements are relaxed, alternative safety measures (e.g., camera systems, aerial lights, or risk assessments) are to be implemented.
+In cases where a ship subject to SOLAS V/Reg.22 cannot meet the bridge visibility requirements, alternatives are to be approved by the flag state on a case-by-case basis.
+(2025)